iBanihamed/cognitive/problem1/README.md

-# Some Example Test Run Results
+# Some Example Test Run Results for the following inputs
+TIME_STEPS = 100
+GRID_SIZE = 100
+AMOUNT_FOOD = 10
+AMOUNT_ANTS = 100
+TOTAL_SIMS = 1000

 ### Run #1
-The mean of food eaten across the 1000 simulations is: 4.671 The standard deviation of food eaten across the 1000 simulations is: 2.168123382097984
+The mean of food eaten across the 1000 simulations is: 3.74 The standard deviation of food eaten across the 1000 simulations is: 1.562817967646904

 ### Run #2
-The mean of food eaten across the 1000 simulations is: 4.795 The standard deviation of food eaten across the 1000 simulations is: 2.107362095132206
+The mean of food eaten across the 1000 simulations is: 3.792 The standard deviation of food eaten across the 1000 simulations is: 1.5068961477155616

 ### Run #3
-The mean of food eaten across the 1000 simulations is: 4.705 The standard deviation of food eaten across the 1000 simulations is: 2.161937788189105
+The mean of food eaten across the 1000 simulations is: 3.727 The standard deviation of food eaten across the 1000 simulations is: 1.4981558663904098